sharkdp/purescript-flare/docs/Flare.md

 int :: forall e.
 Label -> Int -> UI e Int
 ```

-Creates a text field for an `Int` input from a given label and default
+Creates an input field for an `Int` from a given label and default
 value.
+The returned value is guaranteed to be within the allowed integer
+range.

 #### `int_`